-Kreston Global is an international advisory and accountancy network whose focus is helping clients to be successful in every country or market they choose to operate in.
-With over 25 years' experience in assisting overseas companies set up and develop their businesses in the UK, we have the knowledge and expertise to make the process as easy as possible.
+Through our membership of Kreston International, one of the world's leading networks of accountancy firms, we are also able to assist our clients with their global needs.
+With over 25 years experience in assisting overseas companies set up and develop their businesses in the UK, we have the knowledge and expertise to make the process as easy as possible.